 1) Every officer has a policy that is priced according to the officer's record of compliance with the Constitution.
 Bad actors pay more, or become uninsurable, just like auto policies.
 The system "polices itself" by premiums pricing out of law enforcement those who violate civil rights.

 2) Individually purchased policies protect departments and taxpayers from paying for those rare bad actors.
-Departments with good training protocols will see lower premiums, creating the right incentives for the entire law enforcement community...that is funded by "We the People".
+Departments with good training protocols will see lower premiums, creating the right incentives for the entire law enforcement community.
+Remember that these departments are funded by "We the People".

 Most officers are good people who want the same thing desired by the taxpayers who pay their salaries: "Life, liberty and the pursuit of happiness".